KoWit-24: A Richly Annotated Dataset of Wordplay in News Headlines

 Kommersant is a Russian news outlet with both print and web editions.\footnote{\url{https://www.kommersant.ru/about} (in Russian)} Founded in 1990, the newspaper is one of the main Russian business dailies.
 Since its inception, Kommersant has developed its own distinctive ironic and playful style, which is best reflected in its headlines ~\cite{khazanov2023petrovich,chernyshova2021language,tymbay2024kommesant}.

-We collected data from Kommersant via its RSS feed\footnote{\url{https://www.kommersant.ru/RSS/news.xml}} during the period from Jan 2021 to Dec 2023.
+We collected data from Kommersant via its RSS feed\footnote{\url{https://www.kommersant.ru/RSS/news.xml}; Kommersant grants permission to use its materials, provided that no more than 30\% of the original article is used, the text remains unaltered and an attribution is given, see \url{https://www.kommersant.ru/copyright} (in Russian).
+The collected data complies with these requirements.} during the period from Jan 2021 to Dec 2023.
 Each data item corresponds to an article on the website and has the following fields: URL, category (World news, Business, etc.), headline, lead, summary, timestamp, and an optional image link.